iegomez/mosquitto-go-auth/README.md

 URIs (like jwt_getuser_uri) are expected to be in the form /path.
 For example, if jwt_with_tls is `false`, jwt_host is `localhost`, jwt_port `3000` and jwt_getuser_uri is `/user`, mosquitto will send a POST request to `http://localhost:3000/user` to get a response to check against.
 How data is sent (either json encoded or as form values) and received (as a simple http status code, a json encoded response or plain text), is given by options jwt_response_mode and jwt_params_mode.

 ##### Response mode

-When response mode is set to json, the backend expects the URIs to return a status code (if not 200, unauthorized) and a json response, consisting of two fields:
+When response mode is set to `json`, the backend expects the URIs to return a status code (if not 200, unauthorized) and a json response, consisting of two fields:

 Ok: 		bool
 Error:	string

+If either the status is different from 200 or `Ok` is false, auth will fail (not authenticated/authorized).
+In the latter case, an `Error` message stating why it failed will be included.

-When response mode is set to status, the backend expects the URIs to return a simple status code (if not 200, unauthorized).
+When response mode is set to `status`, the backend expects the URIs to return a simple status code (if not 200, unauthorized).

-When response mode is set to status, the backend expects the URIs to return a status code (if not 200, unauthorized) and a plain text response of simple "ok" when authenticated/authorized, and any other message (possibly an error message explaining failure to authenticate/authorize) when not.
+When response mode is set to `text`, the backend expects the URIs to return a status code (if not 200, unauthorized) and a plain text response of simple "ok" when authenticated/authorized, and any other message (possibly an error message explaining failure to authenticate/authorize) when not.

 ##### Params mode

-When params mode is set to json, the backend will send a json encoded string with the relevant data.
+When params mode is set to `json`, the backend will send a json encoded string with the relevant data.
 For example, for acl check, this will get sent:

 {
 	"topic": "mock/topic",